davefdev/Form-Validation-/README.md

 # Form-Validation-JS
-example of a form validation
+I created a basic input form with error messaging and validation with JS